thegialeo/bayesflow/README.md

 [![DOI](https://img.shields.io/badge/DOI-10.21105%2Fjoss.05702-blue?style=for-the-badge)](https://doi.org/10.21105/joss.05702)
 ![PyPI - License](https://img.shields.io/pypi/l/bayesflow?style=for-the-badge)

-BayesFlow (version 2.0+) is a Python library for simulation-based **Amortized Bayesian Inference** with neural networks.
+BayesFlow is a Python library for simulation-based **Amortized Bayesian Inference** with neural networks.
 It provides users and researchers with:

 - A user-friendly API for rapid Bayesian workflows
 - A rich collection of neural network architectures
 - Multi-backend support via [Keras3](https://keras.io/keras_3/): You can use [PyTorch](https://github.com/pytorch/pytorch), [TensorFlow](https://github.com/tensorflow/tensorflow), or [JAX](https://github.com/google/jax)

-BayesFlow is designed to be a flexible and efficient tool that enables rapid statistical inference fueled by continuous progress in generative AI and Bayesian inference.
+BayesFlow (version 2+) is designed to be a flexible and efficient tool that enables rapid statistical inference fueled by continuous progress in generative AI and Bayesian inference.

 ## Conceptual Overview